-Holtzman, a Democrat, was the representative for New York's 16th congressional district from 1973 to 1980.
+Holtzman was the representative for New York’s 16th congressional district and was a Democrat.
+She served from 1973 to 1980.

 Holtzman is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Holtzman sponsored and cosponsored.
 See full analysis methodology.

 Holtzman was the primary sponsor of 9 bills that were enacted.
 The most recent include:

 - H.R.
 3707 (96th): A bill for the relief of Joy Marsia Dehaney.

 - H.R.
 3142 (96th): A bill for the relief of Michael Carl Brown.